NEVI0/expenses-websystem-api/README.md

 * Create the Nodemail config :ballot_box_with_check:
 * Create a config to send email to the user :ballot_box_with_check:
 * Create functions to send email to the user :ballot_box_with_check:
-* Upgrade the API :x:
+* Upgrade the API :ballot_box_with_check:

 # Important

-Node's Awesome!!! hushushushus
+See the finel Result: [Minhas Despesas](https://expenses-web-system.firebaseapp.com "Project Endded") Node's Awesome!!! hushushushus